How to Withdraw Your Child From School Mid-Year in the NWT

 - Your contact information for the DEA registration process

-3. Register With Your DEA
+3. Register With Your Local School and DEA

 4. Submit Your Learning Plan